gugu131300/CMMSCL_DPI/README.md

 # 🚀  How to run
-## 1、Training and testing on other datasets
+## 1、Training and testing on exsiting datasets

 ### Step 1: Obtain protein PDB structure files
 python data_processing/download_all_pdb.py